Call for Proposal

 Presentations should demonstrate measurable impact and results.
 Your emphasis should be on the application of the concept or solution presented using simulations, exercises and tools that enhance the learning experience.
 Conference participant feedback indicates that attendees are looking for “real-world” examples of what works and “how-to” suggestions to implement new ideas and programs.

-Provide a catchy title that summarizes the essence of your proposal or illustrates what attendees will take away from your presentation.
+Provide a catchy title that summarizes the essence of the proposal or illustrates what attendees will take away from the presentation.
+(Limit 55 characters and the use of special characters is discouraged)

 - Expert (Advanced) Proposals: contain case or experience-based learning scenarios; are grounded in evidence-based knowledge; explore, analyze and synthesize multiple theoretical approaches and articulate the rationale for using the recommended approach for a given situation.